Applications are due to NRCS Offices by April 16 for consideration

-SALINAS, Calif., Feb.
-6, 2013 /PRNewswire-USNewswire/ -- The USDA Natural Resources Conservation Service (NRCS) in California will again provide approximately $1 million in technical and financial assistance to farmers and ranchers to protect the Monterey Bay Region.
-The Monterey Bay Conservation Program is being made available through the Environmental Quality Incentives Program to protect water resources in this important region.
-The application deadline is March 15, 2013.
+DAVIS, Calif., April 5, 2012 /PRNewswire-USNewswire/ -- The USDA Natural Resources Conservation Service (NRCS) in California will provide $925,000 in technical and financial assistance to farmers and ranchers to protect the Monterey Bay Region.
+The Monterey Bay Conservation Program is being made available through the Environmental Quality Incentives Program to improve water quality and quantity in this important region.
+The application deadline is April 16, 2012.

-This program was created in 2011 as a result of the Obama Administration announcing that the Monterey Bay region was selected as one of NRCS's three special America's Great Outdoors initiative areas.
-NRCS worked directly with local partners to determine how best to invest additional technical and financial resources in this region.
+This program was created as a result of the Obama Administration announcing, in fiscal year 2011, that the Monterey Bay region was selected as one of the three special America's Great Outdoors initiative areas.
+NRCS worked directly with local partners, over the following months, to determine how best to invest additional technical and financial resources in this region.

-NRCS staff will work with farmers and ranchers to develop conservation plans to improve soil health, wildlife habitat and water quality, and address excessive runoff and flooding on farms, ranches and private non-industrial forestland.
-Applications will be ranked according to conservation benefits addressed in the conservation plan.
+NRCS staff will work with farmers and ranchers to develop conservation plans to address excessive runoff, flooding, wind erosion, water quality and a handful of other issues on farms, ranches and private non-industrial forestland.
+Those that implement the highest levels of conservation can qualify for financial assistance.

-Eligible counties include: Monterey, San Benito, Santa Clara, Santa Cruz, San Luis Obispo and San Mateo.
+Eligible counties include: Monterey, San Benito, Santa Clara, Santa Cruz, San Mateo and San Luis Obispo.
 Interested farmers and ranchers should visit http://www.ca.nrcs.usda.gov/programs/ or contact their local NRCS office for additional information and to submit an application.